 Tips & advice to help you improve your performance

-You’re sure to have come across different coaching models at work that help you achieve goals with your team, and allow you to get more involvement from people in making decisions and solving problems.
+You’re sure to have come across different coaching models in the coaching skills training that you’ve attended in the past.
+They all help you to achieve goals with your team, and allow you to get more involvement from people in making decisions and solving problems.